XboxReplay/xboxlive-auth/README.md

 ### What about 2FA (Two-factor authentication)?

 2FA, or guidelines update detection, are not supported by this module (yet) which may cause some issues if you try to run this code in a production environment.
 As said, it's a simple one!
 Feel free to open a pull request if you have a workaround.

+### I'm unable to connect even with valid credentials and no 2FA

+Take a look at https://account.live.com/activity.
+Recent activities (from unknown location, as a production server) may be blocked.